 A damaged or diseased cornea can cause enormous vision problems and even blindness.
 For those individuals in need of a corneal transplant, Black Hills Regional Eye Institute of Rapid City offers a multitude of procedures and techniques to meet the needs of most any patient.
-Our team of expert physicians has years of training and experience performing corneal transplants using a variety of approaches.
+Our corneal specialist Dr. Stephen Khachikian has years of training and experience performing corneal transplants using a variety of approaches.
 During a personal consultation at the Eye Institute, he will evaluate your case and determine the proper course of treatment.

 During a corneal transplant, the patient’s damaged or diseased cornea is repaired or replaced with donated corneal tissue.
 There are a variety of corneal transplant procedures available depending on the needs of the patient.

 - IntraLase® Enabled Keratoplasty (IEK) – Combines refractive surgery and cornea surgery.
 Using the IntraLase® laser, the patient’s cornea is able to be removed and replaced, utilizing a”tongue and groove” pattern to ensure a proper fit.
 The laser itself creates good adhesion, limiting the need for stitches.

 - Deep Anterior Lamellar Keratoplasty (DALK) – Newer technique that reduces the risk of rejection of the donor cornea.
 The diseased outer layers of the cornea are removed, leaving the healthy innermost layer intact.
 Since the original inner layer is retained, the body does not recognize the donor tissue.

 - Descemet’s Stripping Endothelial Keratoplasty (DSEK) – Using a small incision, the diseased Descemet’s membrane, or basement membrane, is removed and replaced with a donor membrane.

 - General Corneal Transplant (PK) – Penetrating Keratoplasty, a surgical procedure in which a patient’s damaged or diseased cornea is replaced by a donated cornea or corneal tissue.

 - Kerato-Prosthesis (K-PRO) – A surgical procedure in which a severely damaged cornea is replaced with an artificial cornea, as opposed to a donor cornea.

 Pterygium Removal – Pterygium is benign thickening of the outer coating of the eye that grows onto the cornea.
 While there is no cure, laser surgery can be used to alleviate symptoms.